recotoolsbenchmarks/BambooAnalysis/doc/recipes.rst

 attribute of the analysis module, such that the decorations will pick up the momenta from a calculator module instead of directly from the input file.

-The on the fly calculator can be added and configured with the :py:meth:`bamboo.analysisutils.configureRochesterCorrection` method, as in the example below.
+The on the fly calculator should be added and configured with the :py:meth:`bamboo.analysisutils.configureRochesterCorrection` method, as in the example below.
 ``tree._Muon`` keeps track of everything related to the calculator; the